orel33/qemunet/README.md

   └── README.md     <-- this file
 ```

 By default, the *images* directory is empty.
 The default system images (described in *qemunet.cfg*) will be automatically download by the QemuNet script at first use.
-The default *QemuNet* images are available on [Inria GitLab](http://aurelien.esnard.emi.u-bordeaux.fr/qemunet/).
+The default *QemuNet* images are available [here](http://aurelien.esnard.emi.u-bordeaux.fr/qemunet/).

 ### Test ###